davidchiles/osm-poi-editor-iOS/readme.md

 # POI+
 #### iOS App

 POI+ is a simple and straightforward iPhone app that can add or edit exisiting nodes and ways in [Open Street Map](http://openstreetmap.org)

+You can find the app on [App Store](https://itunes.apple.com/us/app/poi+-open-street-map-poi-editor/id518401562?ls=1&mt=8)

 ##Thrid-party Libraries